YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A provisional plan is not a poor plan.
 It is a careful plan.
 It tells the patient what seems possible while leaving room for the truth that can only be seen when the scalp is examined closely.
 That is the difference between a consultation that respects surgery and a quote that treats surgery like a package.

-Why can graft numbers from photos be misleading?
+Graft numbers from photos can be misleading

 Graft numbers look precise, so patients naturally trust them.
 A clinic may say 2,500 grafts, 3,500 grafts, or 4,500 grafts, and the patient feels they have received a serious medical plan.
 But a number without reasoning is not enough.